Matt-Jones-Developer/plan_up-daily_planner/README.md

 ## Getting Started

 This project has a single html page, with a main.js file.
 The app will run in your browser.
 When you enter a 9AM appointment, it will save to localStorage.
 Upon refresh it will be retrieved from localStorage.
-The Light/Dark mode almost done, some poor styling done, but if I am having to spend 20 hours trying to figure out why I don't understand what's being asked, that's the best I can do.

-I have yet to get this app improved and will resubmit.
+The Light/Dark mode toggle switch allows you to quickly change between themes.

 #
 ### Prerequisites